Skip to main content

 Master of Public Health | (Parks and Recreation)

-The IU Online Master of Public Health in Parks and Recreation explores the linkages between recreation and public health, while teaching administrative and leadership skills for developing, delivering, and administering recreational programs with public health outcomes in mind.
-As a student in this program, you master competencies in core areas of public health including epidemiology, biostatistics, social and behavioral sciences, environmental health, and health policy and management.
+As a student in this program, you’ll master competencies in core areas of public health including epidemiology, biostatistics, social and behavioral sciences, environmental health, and health policy and management.
+You’ll learn how recreation impacts public health and how it can contribute to social justice.

 To apply to this program: